 Best places to stay in Canal St. Martin:

-9. Bastille, République and Nation, lively nightlife and afforable hotels
+9. Bastille, République & Nation /11th arr., lively nightlife and afforable hotels

 The 11th arrondissement is located just a short way east of the city center.
 It’s just far out enough to be less of a tourist trap.
 Rather it is a fashionable area, popular with Parisians looking for plentiful shopping, good food, and a fun night out.

 The area is known for its lively nightlife.
 The area around Rue Oberkampf is particularly full of hip bars and exciting clubs.
 It’s one of the most popular areas in Paris to go for an unforgettable night of partying.

 The area between Bastille and République is the best area to stay in Paris for nightlife.

 The rest of the district is known for its various boutiques and high-end restaurants.
 It has a chic vibe that fits with the fashionable aesthetic Paris is known for.